fbpx

 FacebookTwitterWhatsApp

 Ever wondered what is the most effective way to save a phone that has fallen in the water?
 You probably know about the rice method, or is it the rice joke?
 They say once you drop your phone in water put it in a bowl of rice, and the Chinese will come and work on it overnight (I assume they will be more concentrated on the rice than the water) and voila, you will have your phone back.
 Bad joke.
-But here’s what you do immediately after your phone falls in the water.
+But here’s what you do immediately after your phone falls into the water.

 1. Act fast to prevent damage

 Remove it from water obviously, and shut it down if it’s on.
 Some phones will shut down immediately while others will stay on for a few minutes.
 Open the case then take out the battery.
-You want to give way so that the excess can drip off and that is why you will have to remove the sim card and memory card if any.
+You want to give way so that the excess can drip off and that is why you will have to remove the SIM card and memory card if any.
 Do not put the case back on.
 This only works if your battery is detachable which nowadays is a rare thing.

 1. Rinse away